1 Day in Ho Chi Minh City: The Best Short Itinerary (2024)

 Afternoon in Ho Chi Minh City

-After getting your dose of recent history for the day, it’s time for some delicious Vietnamese lunch followed by some more popular landmarks in Saigon.
+After getting your dose of recent history for the day, it’s time for some delicious Vietnamese lunch followed by some of the other popular landmarks in Saigon.

 Lunch